dr-anoroc/rawccopy/README.md

 There are some points to note about the rawccopy (and rawcopy) command line:

-* When using a device or hard disk specification in the `/FileName:` parameter, ie `/FileName:HardDisk1Partition3`,  `/FileName:HardDisk1Partition3`, `/FileName:HarddiskVolume1`, `/FileName:HarddiskVolumeShadowCopy1` or `/FileName:PhysicalDrive1`, rawcopy imposes these indexes to be maximum one digit long, eg `/FileName:HarddiskVolume1` is OK but not`/FileName:HarddiskVolume11`.
+* When using a device or hard disk specification in the `/FileNamePath:` parameter, ie `/FileNamePath:HardDisk1Partition3`,  `/FileNamePath:HardDisk1Partition3`, `/FileNamePath:HarddiskVolume1`, `/FileNamePath:HarddiskVolumeShadowCopy1` or `/FileNamePath:PhysicalDrive1`, rawcopy imposes these indexes to be maximum one digit long, eg `/FileNamePath:HarddiskVolume1` is OK but not`/FileNamePath:HarddiskVolume11`.

-  Windows does not limit hard disk, volume and partition indexes to one digit, therefore rawcopy's <u>behaviour is not correct</u> and rawccopy supports indexes of more than one digit.
+  Windows does not limit hard disk, volume and partition indexes to one digit, therefore rawcopy's **behaviour is not correct** and rawccopy supports indexes of more than one digit.

-* When using a file name specification like `/FileName:PhysicalDrive1`, rawcopy actually needs to be told in which partition to look.
+* When using a file name specification like `/FileNamePath:PhysicalDrive1`, rawcopy actually needs to be told in which partition to look.
 Contrary to what is documented [here](https://github.com/jschicht/RawCopy), it does this through the `/ImageVolume:` parameter.
 For rawccopy the situation is exactly the same.

 * As usual in the Windows universe, all aspects of the command line are case insensitive.